wajra/python-workshop/README.md

 4. Pandas in depth - [Daniel Chen in SciPy 2019](https://www.youtube.com/watch?v=5rNu16O3YNE)

 Also nothing beats going through official documentation for any language or library.
-Also Wes McKinney's old tutorials are still useful.
-Though they do show some outdated methods for Pandas.
+Wes McKinney's old tutorials are still useful, even though they do show some outdated methods for Pandas.
 His [book](https://www.amazon.com/Python-Data-Analysis-Wrangling-IPython-ebook/dp/B075X4LT6K) is a wonderful introduction to using Python for data analysis.

 Have fun!!!